-At Covington Behavioral Health Hospital, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
+At Covington Behavioral Health, individuals can receive expert care delivered by a team of compassionate and experienced professionals.
 With the help of our center’s dedicated treatment team, it is possible to learn to manage PTSD symptoms and live a healthier, happier life.

-Learn more about PTSD treatment at Covington Behavioral Health Hospital in St. Tammany Parish
+Learn more about PTSD treatment at Covington Behavioral Health in St. Tammany Parish

 Posttraumatic stress disorder, or PTSD, is a type of mental health disorder that occurs after a person has been exposed to one or more types of trauma.
 Posttraumatic stress disorder can disrupt a person’s thoughts, emotions, and behaviors.
 Symptoms that are associated with PTSD can include recurrent and involuntary distressing memories, nightmares related to the traumatic event, intense psychological distress when reminded of the trauma, flashbacks, and other painful experiences.
 If not properly treated, symptoms of PTSD can last for decades, or can recur in response to reminders of the original trauma or following exposure to new trauma.

-At Covington Behavioral Health Hospital, located in Covington, LA, we understand how posttraumatic stress disorder can affect virtually all areas of a person’s life, and we have considerable experience working with men and women whose lives have been disrupted by PTSD.
-Our experience and research has allowed us to develop specialized programming at our center that provides comprehensive solutions for adult patients who are struggling with PTSD.
+At Covington Behavioral Health, located in Covington, LA, we understand how posttraumatic stress disorder can affect virtually all areas of a person’s life, and we have considerable experience working with people whose lives have been disrupted by PTSD.
+Our experience and research have allowed us to develop specialized programming at our center that provides comprehensive solutions for adolescent and adult patients who are struggling with PTSD.

 Helping a loved one get treatment for PTSD